dart-lang/language/working/2364 - primary constructors/feature-specification.md

 Note that an empty class body, `{}`, can be replaced by `;`.

-The basic idea is that a parameter list that occurs just after the class name specifies both a constructor declaration and a declaration of one instance variable for each formal parameter in said parameter list.
+The basic idea with the header form is that a parameter list that occurs just after the class name specifies both a constructor declaration and a declaration of one instance variable for each formal parameter in said parameter list.

-A primary constructor cannot have a body.
-However, it can have assertions, it can have initializing formals (`this.p`), it can have super parameters (`super.p`), and it can have an initializer list.
+A primary header constructor cannot have a body, and it cannot have an normal initializer list (and hence, it cannot have a superinitializer, e.g., `super.name(...)`).
+However, it can have assertions, it can have initializing formals (`this.p`) and it can have super parameters (`super.p`).

-The motivation for the missing support for a body is that a primary constructor is intended to be small and easy to read at a glance.
-If more machinery is needed then it is always possible to express the same thing as a body constructor (i.e., any constructor which isn't a primary constructor).
+The motivation for these restrictions is that a primary constructor is intended to be small and easy to read at a glance.
+If more machinery is needed then it is always possible to express the same thing as a body constructor.

-The parameter list uses the same syntax as constructors and other functions (specified in the grammar by the non-terminal `<formalParameterList>`).
+The parameter list of a primary header constructor uses the same syntax as constructors and other functions (specified in the grammar by the non-terminal `<formalParameterList>`).

+A primary body constructor can have a body and an initializer list as well as initializing formals and super parameters, just like other constructors in the body.
+It only differs from those other constructors in that a parameter which is not an initializing formal and not a super parameter serves to declare the formal parameter and the corresponding instance variable.

+The parameter list of a primary body constructor uses the same syntax as constructors and other functions, except that it also supports a new modifier, `novar`, indicating that the given parameter does not introduce an instance variable (that is, this is just a regular parameter).

-This implies that there is no way to indicate that the instance variable declarations should have the modifiers `late` or `external` (because formal parameters cannot have those modifiers).
-This omission is not seen as a problem in this proposal: It is always possible to use a normal constructor declaration and normal instance variable declarations, and it is probably a useful property that the primary constructor uses a formal parameter syntax which is completely like that of any other formal parameter list.
+There is no way to indicate that the instance variable declarations should have the modifiers `late` or `external` (because formal parameters cannot have those modifiers).
+This omission is not seen as a problem in this
+proposal: It is always possible to use a normal constructor declaration and normal instance variable declarations, and it is probably a useful property that the primary constructor uses a formal parameter syntax which is completely like that of any other formal parameter list.

 An `external` instance variable amounts to an `external` getter and an `external` setter.
 Such "variables" cannot be initialized by an